 Unless you want to be making a phone call to your parents with your tail between your legs, budgeting is absolutely vital.
 Don’t bury your head in the sand, make sure you do plenty of research and put those Excel skills to good use.
-Break down your daily expenses into accommodation, travel (transport, car hire and so on), food and activities.
+Break down your daily expenses into accommodation, travel, food and activities.
 You should also keep an emergency buffer on top of this just in case you get caught short or need extra cash in case of any unforeseen circumstances.
 There are numerous financial tracking apps you can download which will help you to understand your money situation and ensure that you aren’t overspending.

 2. Take out insurance policies

 When traveling the world, insurance is extremely important.
 If you get hurt, health care bills can skyrocket, and if you don’t have the right level of coverage, then you could find yourself either plunging into debt or having to beg and borrow from your family; neither of these scenarios are ideal if you want to prove your independence.
 You should look to take out an annual policy that covers all of the locations you’ll be visiting.
 You may also want to look into protecting your valuable items such as your camera, smartphone and other technical equipment.